-For 2024, the Company expects to begin copper concentrate production in the first half of the year from its Punitaqui copper mine.
+For 2024, the Company expects to begin copper concentrate production in the second quarter of 2024 from its Punitaqui Mining Complex.
 The timeline from first fresh ore through the mill, increasing to full commissioning and eventual commercial production is expected to require approximately nine months.
 The Company is aiming to complete all mine and plant rehabilitation prior to plant commissioning.
 Subsequent to this, progress of underground mine development in Cinabrio and San Andres will allow BMR to begin processing its own ore.
-Reaching the Company's full permitted run rate of 100,000 tonnes per month of ore throughput, BMR expects the Punitaqui full year production rate to be in the range of 18 to 20 million pounds of copper in concentrate.
-During the ramp up period while the Cinabrio and San Andres mines are in operation, the Company will continue advancing toward its Cinabrio Norte zone.
+Reaching the Company's full permitted production rate of 100,000 tonnes per month of ore throughput, BMR expects the Punitaqui full year production rate to be in the range of 18 to 20 million pounds of copper in concentrate.
+During the ramp-up period while the Cinabrio and San Andres mines are in operation, the Company will continue advancing toward its Cinabrio Norte zone.